Le Lido - Centre des Arts du Cirque

 Educational Coordinators: Marie Céline Daubagna (1st and 2nd year of vocational training) and Aurélie Vincq (professional integration year)

-Selection process: Application file to be returned in late March.
+Selection process: Application file to be returned in March.
 Auditions held April /May (and mid-June for remote foreigners).
 Four-day workshop in late June.
 Final results are announced after June workshop.